Crypto

 The supply of stablecoins on ethereum has reached a record high of $150 billion.

-On Thursday, US Securities and Exchange Commission chairman Paul Atkins announced a new day at the agency tasked with protecting investors from misconduct in securities markets.
+On Thursday, US Securities and Exchange Commission Chairman Paul Atkins announced a new agenda at the agency tasked with protecting investors from misconduct in securities markets.

-The Office of Information and Regulatory Affairs released a new agenda titled, “Unified Agenda of Regulatory and Deregulatory Actions,” covering potential rule proposals related to the crypto industry.
+The Office of Information and Regulatory Affairs released the new agenda, titled “Unified Agenda of Regulatory and Deregulatory Actions,” covering potential rule proposals related to the crypto industry.

 In other ethereum news: